fspoettel/linkding-on-fly/README.md

 flyctl secrets set LITESTREAM_ACCESS_KEY_ID="<keyId>" LITESTREAM_SECRET_ACCESS_KEY="<applicationKey>"
 ```

-> Note: If you want to use another storage provider, check litestream's ["Replica Guides"](https://litestream.io/guides/) and adjust config as needed.
+> Note: If you want to use another storage provider, check litestream's ["Replica Guides"](https://litestream.io/guides/) and adjust the config as needed.

 ### Deploy to fly